LRVIJAY2003/project/README.md

         1. Identifies the most appropriate API endpoint(s) for this view
         2. Maps each view column to the corresponding API attribute
         3. Provides a sample API request body
+        4. Provides a sample API response body

+        Rules for mapping:
+        - Convert database column names to camelCase for API attributes
+        - Tables typically map to API endpoints (e.g., PRODUCT_MASTER → /v1/products)
+        - Database fields with _ID suffix typically become camelCase with Id suffix
+        - Views that combine multiple tables may map to the primary entity's endpoint
+        - Nested objects can be used to represent related entities

-        Return your response as a JSON object with this structure:
+        Return your response as a detailed JSON object with this structure:
         {{
             "view_name": "Name of the view",
             "api_endpoints": [